rancher/tf-rancher-up/README.md

 ### Whats next

 _Once you clone the repository please go to the desired [recipes](./recipes) path and start configuring required environmental variables for your platform.
-Please refer the README under [recipes](./recipes) for details._
+Please refer the README under [recipes](./recipes) for details about how to start provisioning._